raganwald/braythwayt.com/_posts/2013-06-18-nordic-ruby.md

 [![Nordic Ruby Teaser Video](/assets/images/teaser.png)](http://vimeo.com/68478335)

 Long after the amazing technical discussions are forgotten, I will remember "How to Talk to Little Girls."
-Long after the incredibly smart insights are forgotten, I will remember sharing a beer with someone who had taken the Trans-Siberian Express to come to Nordic Ruby, and sharing a whiskey with someone "gainfully unemployed," who was bound to Berlin to catch up with a friend.
+Long after the incredibly smart insights are forgotten, I will remember sharing a beer with someone who had taken the Trans-Siberian Express to come to Nordic Ruby, and sharing whiskey with a "person of leisure" on their way to Berlin.

 In the end, software development is a people activity, and Nordic Ruby stripped away all of the obstacles to connecting with each other as one person to another, regardless of gender, age, colour, or preferred editor.